The problem of obesity

 Individuals under the age of 18 years cannot legally provide consent (permission) for bariatric surgery.
 Formal consent must be provided by a child’s parent or guardian.
 However, informed consent for bariatric surgery is a complex process.
 This process involves much more than simply signing a consent form for the surgical procedure.
 It is important for the healthcare team to discuss the anticipated benefits and risks of bariatric surgery with the child and their parent(s) or guardian(s).
 An understanding of the complex issues involved should be formally assessed as part of the consent process.
 Occasionally, the child and parent have differing ideas about the effect of obesity on their lives.
 They may disagree about bariatric surgery.
-While a child cannot consent to surgery, it is important that they are in agreement.
+While a child cannot consent to surgery, it is important that they “assent” to surgery or are in agreement with it.
 There should not be any inappropriate influences.
 Assessing a child’s capacity to make an informed decision about bariatric surgery can be challenging.
 The clinical team must consider the child’s cognitive, social and emotional development.
 They must also support his or her independent role in the decision-making process.
+When a child has developmental delay or is very young and may not be cognitively able to agree to surgery, then an ethics team and the bariatric team may work together to recommend for or against surgery for that child.

 Types of Bariatric Surgery

 Current data shows that bariatric surgery in adolescents is as safe and effective as bariatric surgery in adults.
-A number of different weight-loss procedures are performed in adults.
-Many of these have also been performed in adolescents.
-The decision regarding which procedure is appropriate for an individual patient is a complex one that is made by the surgical team as well as with the adolescent and his or her family.
+A number of different metabolic and bariatric procedures are performed in adults.
+Many of these have also been performed in children and adolescents.
+The decision regarding which procedure is appropriate for an individual patient is a complex one that is made by the surgical team as well as with the child and his or her family.